SevanSSP/inquire-modeltest-sdk/README.md

 purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
-Install Python version 3.8.0 or later from either https://www.python.org or https://www.anaconda.com.
+Install Python version 3.9 or 3.10 from either https://www.python.org or https://www.anaconda.com.

 We use Poetry for dependency management and packaging.
 Install it as shown [here](https://python-poetry.org/docs/#installation).